IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 # 1) Conserve and regenerate places of value to nature and people

+## Conservation of "territories of life"

+"Biocultural conservation" OR
+"Bottom-up environmental initiative"  OR "Community-based management" OR
+"Community-led conservation" OR
+"Community protocol" OR
+"Community quota" OR
+"Convivial conservation" OR
+"Comanagement" OR
+"Farmers market" OR
+"Indigenous and Community Conserved Area" OR "Indigenous-led conservation"  OR
+"Legal pluralism" OR
+"Multi-functional landscape" OR
+"Other effective area-based conservation measure" OR "Recreation area" OR
+"Sacred grove" OR
+"Sacred site" OR
+"Stewardship" OR
+"Territories of life" OR
+"Tribal park"

+## Right-based approaches

+"Access and benefit sharing" OR
+"Community rights" OR
+"Ecocide" OR
+"Food sovereignty" OR
+"Free prior and informed consent" OR
+"Human rights" OR
+"Indigenous and local language" OR
+"Intellectual property rights" OR
+"Civil and Political Rights" OR
+"Economic Social and Cultural Rights" OR "International Human Rights" OR
+"International Labour Organization Convention" OR "Land sovereignty" OR
+"Land tenure" OR
+"Legal empowerment" OR
+"Nature rights" OR
+"Rights of nature" OR
+"Right to water" OR
+"Tenure rights" OR
+"Rights of Indigenous Peoples" OR
+"Indigenous Peoples rights"

 ## Environmental conservation and protection

 "Biosphere reserve" OR
 "Blue park" OR
 "Environmental impact assessment" OR
+"Ethical space" OR
 "Forest conservation" OR
 "Forest Reserve" OR
 "Habitat Conservation Plan" OR